lillanes/spellcast/README.md

 This is intended as the simplest approach for sending a video through the local network.

-Mage works by setting up a temporary HTTP server that hosts only the video file, and sending its URI to the rendering device via UPnP protocols.
+Spellcast works by setting up a temporary HTTP server that hosts only the video file, and sending its URI to the rendering device via UPnP protocols.

 ## Setup